 Attempt Calling Your Parrot:

 If you are incapable to attract your bird back home with his cage or treats, you may attempt “calling” your pet by merely remaining in the vicinity that he is in and repeating recognizable sounds, phrases, and words.
 In some cases, it may attract your parrot to fly down to you.

 At times even the best retrieval efforts fall short of their objective, so if you lose visual contact with your parrot and are unable to find him, try not to get disheartened.
-Post promotional material with pictures and a description of your bird, take out an announcement in the classifieds, use each resource that you can to broaden the word that your parrot is lost.
+Post promotional material with pictures and a description of your bird, take out an announcement in the classifieds, and use each resource that you can to broaden the word that your parrot is lost.

-Keep an eye on his flight feathers often to ensure that they don’t need to be re-clipped, and you’ll never need to be troubled about losing your parrot to fly-away.
+Keep an eye on his flight feathers often to ensure that they don’t need to be re-clipped, and you’ll never need to be troubled about losing your parrot to fly away.